This Was

 This Was is the debut studio album by the British rock band Jethro Tull, released in October 1968.
 Recorded at a cost of £1200, it is the only Jethro Tull album with guitarist Mick Abrahams, who was a major influence for the sound and music style of the band's first songs.
-When the album was released the band were performing regularly at the Marquee Club in London, where other successful British groups, such as the Rolling Stones and the Who, had started their careers.
+When the album was released, the band were performing regularly at the Marquee Club in London, where other successful British groups, such as the Rolling Stones and the Who, had started their careers.

+The album was released in the United States in February 1969, peaking at No. 62 in April.

 Compared to the band's later discography, This Was contains significant blues rock and jazz fusion influences, owing to Abrahams' songwriting and playing style.
 The band would soon begin to abandon much of these influences upon Abrahams' departure after the release of the album, starting with follow up album Stand Up (1969).

-Music
+Background and recording

 While vocalist Ian Anderson's creative vision largely shaped Jethro Tull's later albums, on This Was Anderson shared songwriting duties with Tull's guitarist Mick Abrahams.
 In part due to Abrahams' influence, the album incorporates more rhythm and blues and jazz influences than the progressive rock the band later became known for.
-In particular: This Was also contains the only Jethro Tull lead vocal not performed by Ian Anderson on a studio album, in "Move on Alone".
+This Was also contains the only Jethro Tull lead vocal not performed by Ian Anderson on a studio album, in "Move on Alone".
 Mick Abrahams, the song's author, provided vocals; Dee Palmer provided the horn arrangement.
 Abrahams left Jethro Tull following the album's completion.

+A friend showed Anderson the album I Talk with the Spirits, and after listening to it, Anderson found the tune "Serenade to a Cuckoo" was "stuck in my head".
+He convinced the rest of the band to cover it, and it became his flute showcase piece for concerts until it was supplanted in that role by "Bourée" (which appears on Stand Up).

 The song "Dharma for One", a staple of Tull's early concerts (usually incorporating an extended drum solo by Clive Bunker), was later covered by Ekseption, Pesky Gee! and The Ides of March.
 This song featured use of the "claghorn", a hybrid instrument invented by Jeffrey Hammond which combined the body of a recorder, the bell of a toy trumpet and the mouthpiece of a saxophone.
 Anderson also claims to have invented the instrument.

 In the documentary film Woodstock, the songs "Beggar's Farm" and "Serenade to a Cuckoo" can be heard playing over the festival's PA system.